famished-tiger/Macros4Cuke/README.md

 ## Getting started ##
 Working with a macro-step is a two-stages process:
-1. Defining a new macro-step
+1. Defining a new macro-step; and,
 2. Using that macro-step in a scenario.

 Let's begin by taking a closer look at the definition part.